France–Iran relations

-French–Iranian relations are the international relations between France and Iran.
+France and Iran maintain international relations.
 Iran has generally enjoyed a friendly relationship with France since the Middle Ages.
-The travels of Jean-Baptiste Tavernier are particularly well known to Safavid Persia.
+The travels of Jean-Baptiste Tavernier to Safavid Persia are particularly well known.
 France has an embassy in Tehran and Iran has an embassy in Paris.

-Recently, however, relations have soured over Iran's refusal to halt uranium enrichment and France supporting the referral of Iran to the United Nations Security Council.
+Recently, however, relations have soured over Iran's refusal to halt uranium enrichment, France supporting the referral of Iran to the United Nations Security Council, and the 2026 Iran war.

 Safavid era

 Persian ambassador Hossein Ali Beg.
 The Persians sent embassies to Europe as early as 1599, but avoided France, an ally of the Ottoman Empire.

 In the 16th and 17th centuries, Persia tried to obtain support among European nations against the expansionism of the Portuguese and the neighbouring Ottoman Empire.
 Since France was tied into an Ottoman alliance, however, the Persian embassy to Europe of 1599–1602 and the Persian embassy to Europe of 1609–1615 avoided France.

 Portrait of Jean-Baptiste Tavernier by Nicolas de Largillière (c.
 1700).

 First contact was established in the 1620s when French Catholics became interested in the cause of foreign missions, especially after the foundation of the Propaganda Fides.
 In 1627, a Capuchin mission under Pacifique de Provins was dispatched to Persia and was able to establish good relations with Shah Abbas, persuading him to reverse long-standing Anti-Christian laws, especially for Catholics in Iran.
 At the same time, trade relations were slowly established and the French trader Jean-Baptiste Tavernier (1605–1689) is known to have been as far as Isfahan circa 1632.

 Relations took an official turn under Louis XIV and Colbert, when Colbert founded the French East India Company in 1664, and subsequently asked Lalain and Laboulaye to go to Ispahan to promote French interests in Persia.
 The Shah welcomed them as he was delighted to be given an opportunity to counterbalance English and Dutch influence in his country.
 He provided a three-year exemption from customs duties, and gave France the same privileges as other countries.
 Further, a trading post was given to France in Bandar Abbas.

 Another French trader Jean Chardin (1643–1715) visited Persia and received the patronage of the Safavid monarch Shah Abbas II and his son Shah Suleiman I. Chardin returned to France in 1670.
 The following year, he published an account of Le Couronnement de Soleïmaan (English translation: The Coronation of Shah Soleiman).
 He again visited Persia between 1673 and 1680.